mitchellkrogza/nginx-ultimate-bad-bot-blocker/_fail2ban_addon/README.md

 `chmod +x /etc/fail2ban/nginx.repeatoffender`

 ************************************************
-## Drawbacks:
+## Updated:

-Only works with IPTables
+Now works with either IPTables or nftables

 ************************************************
 :exclamation::exclamation::exclamation:
 ## Important Configuration Notes:

-**You MUST have your file paths and default status for "enabled" declared by means of the recommended include in your [INCLUDES] section of your jail.conf or jail.local otherwise fail2ban will fail reloading when it cannot find the location `apache_access_log` or `nginx_access_log` you can also hard code log locations in your jail settings but this NOT a recommended or good practice.
+**You MUST have your file paths and default status for "enabled" declared by means of the recommended include in your [INCLUDES] section of your jail.conf or jail.local otherwise fail2ban will fail reloading when it cannot find the location `apache_access_log` or `nginx_access_log` you can also hard code log locations in your jail settings but this is NOT a recommended or good practice.
 Your jail.local or jail.conf should have the includes as below.**

 ```
 [INCLUDES]